Coconut Cream Pie

 Instructions

-• While the milk is heating, mix together the sugar, salt, cornstarch, and flour.
+• While the milk is heating, mix together the sugar, salt, cornstarch, and flour in a small bowl.
 Add the remaining ½ cup of milk and whisk until smooth.

-• Add the egg mixture into the hot cream.
-Whisk and cook for an additional 2 minutes or until thick.
+• Drizzle the egg mixture into the hot cream, whisking constantly.
+Cook for an additional 2 minutes or until thickened, again, whisking constantly.
+It should be the consistency of pudding when it is ready.

 • Refrigerate until serving and refrigerate any leftovers.